evasnow1992/DeepGenerativeModelLINCS/README.md

 Pretrained S-VQ-VAE models for learning global representations for PCLs.

-Another tutorial of how to apply S-VQ-VAE on MNIST dataset is available at https://github.com/evasnow1992/S-VQ-VAE.
+A tutorial of how to apply S-VQ-VAE on MNIST dataset is available at https://github.com/evasnow1992/S-VQ-VAE.